jsxgraph/jsxgraph/README.md

 About
 -----

-JSXGraph is a cross-browser library for interactive geometry, function plotting, charting, and data visualization in a web browser.
-It is implemented completely in JavaScript, does not rely on any other library, and uses SVG, VML, or canvas.
+*JSXGraph* is a cross-browser library for interactive geometry, function plotting, charting, and data visualization in a web browser.
+It is implemented completely in JavaScript, does not rely on any other library, and uses SVG, canvas, or even the venerable VML.
-JSXGraph is easy to embed and has a small footprint: less than 100 KByte if embedded in a web page.
+*JSXGraph* is easy to embed and has a small footprint: approx. 160 KByte if embedded in a web page.
 No plug-ins are required!
 Special care has been taken to optimize the performance.

-Starting with version 0.80, JSXGraph supports multitouch devices like the Apple iPad.
-Since version 0.82 the canvas element is supported, too.
-That means, JSXGraph also runs on Android devices.
+*JSXGraph* supports multi-touch events and runs on all major browsers, even on very old IEs.

-JSXGraph is developed at the
+*JSXGraph* is developed at the
 Lehrstuhl für Mathematik und ihre Didaktik
 University of Bayreuth, Germany